Uniswap/docs/docs/V3/guides/02-Inheritance-constructors.md

 title: Getting Started
 ---

-In this guide, we will write a smart contract that calls `flash` on a V3 pool, and swaps the full amount withdrawn of `token0` and `token1` in the corresponding pools with the same token pair, but different fee tiers.
-After the swap, the contract will pay back the original pool and transfer profits to the original calling address.
+In this guide, we will write a smart contract that calls `flash` on a V3 pool and swaps the full amount withdrawn of `token0` and `token1` in the corresponding pools with the same token pair - but different fee tiers.
+After the swap, the contract will pay back the first pool and transfer profits to the original calling address.

 ## Flash Transactions Overview

 Flash transactions are an approach to transferring tokens on Ethereum that transfer token balances *before* the necessary conditions are met for those balances to be transferred.
 In the context of a swap, this would mean the output is sent from the swap before the input is received.

-Uniswap V3 introduces a new function `flash` within the Pool contract. `Flash` withdraws a specified amount of both `token0` and `token1` to the `recipient` address.
-The withdrawn amount, plus the swap fees, will be due to the pool at the end of the transaction. `flash` includes a fourth parameter, `data`, which allows the called to abi.encode any necessary data to be passed through the function and decoded later.
+Uniswap V3 introduces a new function, `flash`, within the Pool contract. `Flash` withdraws a specified amount of both `token0` and `token1` to the `recipient` address.
+The withdrawn amount, plus the swap fees, will be due to the pool at the end of the transaction. `flash` includes a fourth parameter, `data`, which allows the caller to abi.encode any necessary data to be passed through the function and decoded later.

 ```solidity
     function flash(